Jypear/tocketry/docs/handbooks/index.rst

 Handbooks
 =========

-Welcome to Rocketry's handbooks.
+Welcome to Tocketry's handbooks.
 This section consists of manuals that explain how the framework operates.